Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Introduction

 One issue with this formulation of the AR(1) model is that we recover the distribution of the process of the highest level of fidelity conditionally to the training data of all fidelity levels, which means that a large matrix has to be inverted in order to get predictions for this level, but also that predictions are not available for the other levels of fidelity.
-Le Gratiet \cite{legratiet2013bayeshierarchicalMF} addresses the first problem by proposing a complexity reduction of the covariance matrix.
-The second problem is tackled by Le Gratiet and Garnier \cite{legratiet2014rec_cokriging} which present the recursive formulation of the AR(1) model, it does not change the posterior distribution of the highest fidelity GP, but the distributions of the GPs corresponding to the intermediate levels are now available, hence, this improves the overall interpretability of the model since predictions can be made for all fidelity levels.
-This formulation is also compatible with maximum likelihood estimation (MLE), partial Bayesian estimation and leave-one-out cross-validation (LOO-CV) estimation while keeping the reduced cost of the covariance matrix inversion, furthermore, this formulation is relevant for sequential design \cite{legratiet2015sequential, Mohammadi2025MF_seq_design}.
+Both problems are tackled by Le Gratiet and Garnier \cite{legratiet2014rec_cokriging} who present the recursive formulation of the AR(1) model, this improves the overall interpretability of the model since predictions can be made for all fidelity levels.
+This approach also reduce the computation cost in terms of matrix inversions.
+This formulation is also compatible with MLE, partial Bayesian estimation and leave-one-out cross-validation (LOO-CV) estimation while keeping the reduced cost of the covariance matrix inversion.
+Furthermore, this formulation is relevant for sequential design \cite{legratiet2015sequential, Mohammadi2025MF_seq_design}.
 Ma \cite{ma2020} provides a fully Bayesian approach for the recursive formulation and generalizes the objective prior theory of \cite{paulo2005priorsgp} to the MF framework. \\